damar-wicaksono/uqtestfuns/joss/paper.md

-As illustrated in the previous series of plots, the task for a reliability analysis method is to estimate the probability where $g(\mathbf{X}) \leq 0$ as accurately and with as few function evaluations as possible.
+As illustrated in the previous series of plots, the task for a reliability analysis method is to estimate the probability where $g(\mathbf{X}) \leq 0$ as accurately and with as few model evaluations as possible.
 `UQTestFuns` includes test functions used in reliability analysis exercises in various dimensions having different complexities of the limit-state surface.